Thanks for purchasing a Tommee Tippee Manual Breast Pump!

 Place the diaphragm in the top of the pump body and push the diaphragm edge down around the whole circumference of the pump body to make a good seal.

 Pick up the pump body and, from the side, slide the handle onto the body, so that the clips on the top slide onto the top of the connecting rod, and the two clips at the side snap onto the back of the pump body.

 The handle should now freely move up and down and you should see the diaphragm lift up when you press the handle down.

-Push the horn onto the body until it’s engaged and secure.
+Push the flange onto the body until it’s engaged and secure.
 Turn your pump upside down.